Acute Stress Disorder

 FOLLOW UP

-- ASD can progress to PTSD if symptoms do not resolve within 1 month of exposure.
+- ASD is associated with significant risk for PTSD[41], which is present if symptoms do not resolve within 1 month.

 COMMENTS